GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/timing_configuration.md

 ## Example: Timing in a Small Federation

-Just for the purposes of illustration, let's suppose that a co-simulation federation with the following timing parameters has been assembled:
+For the purposes of illustration, let's suppose that a co-simulation federation with the following timing parameters has been assembled:

 - **Logger** - This federate is a results logger and simply writes out to files the current values of various publications made by the other federates in the co-simulation.
 This logging simulator will record values every 1 ms and as such, the JSON config sets `period` to this value and sets the `uninterruptible` flag.
 - **Generator** - This is a generator simulator that specializes in comprehensive modeling of the machine dynamics.
 The Generator will have an endpoint used to receive commands from the Generator Controller subscriptions to the Power System to provide the inputs necessary to replicate the physics of its system.